Budget Knife Is Aimed At Prison System In N.Y.

-Mr. CHAD STICKNEY (Prison Guard): For Ogdensburg to lose either prison, Riverview or Ogdensburg Correctional, would be economically devastating.
+CHAD STICKNEY: For Ogdensburg to lose either prison, Riverview or Ogdensburg Correctional, would be economically devastating.

-Governor ANDREW CUOMO (Democrat, New York): An incarceration program is not an employment program.
+ANDREW CUOMO: An incarceration program is not an employment program.
 If people need jobs, let's get people jobs.
 Don't put other people in prison to give some people jobs.

-Ms. KATIE MORGAN (Cafe Owner): Taking money away from them(ph) would make it a lot worse.
+KATIE MORGAN: Taking money away from them(ph) would make it a lot worse.
 They're one of these people going out and buying food and tipping the waitress, just going somewhere else, and Wal-Mart, whatever.